SarahKubik/EmployeeDB/README.md

 ## Acceptance Criteria

-> When user answers a series of questions an output is cleanly displays as an html > webpage showing each team members card with their specific details.
+> When user answers a series of questions an output is cleanly displays as a webpage showing each team members card with their specific details.

 ## Technology Used